5 Reasons to Visit Valladolid Mexico (Cenote Zaci is just One Reason)

 As well, throughout Valladolid there’s also the opportunity to sample local spirits such as xtabentun (a delicious golden liqueur made of honey and anise), liquor de nance ( a small yellow fruit) and liquor de yerba buena (mint) as well as Mayapan, a spirit made of blue agave similar to tequila (it can’t officially be tequila as it’s not from Jalisco and the other specific regions), created at the distillery on the outskirts of Valladolid.

 For me, the world’s great cities also have great food markets.
-One of the things I love about Puerto Escondido is the fantastic Benito Juarez Market with its towers of fresh fruit and vegetables, local cheeses and lively atmosphere especially on the weekends when the farmers bring their wares from their farms in the foothills and Puerto’s market sprawls out beyond its borders and onto the neighbouring streets.
+One of the things I love about Puerto Escondido, Oaxaca is the fantastic Benito Juarez Market with its towers of fresh fruit and vegetables, local cheeses and lively atmosphere especially on the weekends when the farmers bring their wares from their farms in the foothills and Puerto’s market sprawls out beyond its borders and onto the neighbouring streets.
 Valladolid’s Mercado Municipal is bursting with local fruit such as mangos, mandarins, sapotes and more.

 5. People-friendly Streets